TepliakovZakhariy/Data-Compression/README.md

 | txt            | 2.8 MB              | 1.7 MB                 | 1.8s             | 2.1s               |
 | XML            | 97.6 MB             | 62.3 MB                | 48s              | 3m                 |

+#### Conclusion

+The Huffman algorithm works well if the file contains characters that occur more often than others.
+It is also better if there are not too many different characters.

 ### LZ77

 The **LZ77** algorithm is a lossless data compression algorithm created by Abraham Lempel and Jacob Ziv in 1977.
 The main idea of this algorithm is to get rid of all repetitions.
 It does this very well, but it takes too much time.